nextcloud/documentation/admin_manual/enterprise_installation/oracle_db_configuration.rst

    * Save the document

-Configure ownCloud
+Configure Nextcloud
 ==================

-The next step is to configure the ownCloud instance to point to the Oracle Database, again this document assumes that ownCloud has previously been installed.
+The next step is to configure the Nextcloud instance to point to the Oracle Database, again this document assumes that Nextcloud has previously been installed.

 Configuration Wizard
 --------------------